UNStats/website/site/content/posts/7-ways-mobile-data-is-used-to-change-the-world.md

 So, it's clearly not all doom and gloom when it comes to data exploitation.
-In fact, many innovation teams in private and public sector organizations are regularly lobbying to implement disruptive data projects with a social impact - as we can see in the examples above.
+In fact, many innovation teams in private and public sector organizations are regularly lobbying to implement disruptive data projects with a social impact--as we can see in the examples above.
 However, to make Big Data for Social Good a real success, it is fundamental to find sustainable business models which allow these data analyses to become recurring projects, not just one off pilots or exploratory academic work.
 Taking a data-driven approach to the world's biggest problems is fundamental and regular measurement of our collective progress on the 17 Sustainable Development Goals is crucial in enabling policy makers to mould their decisions in the most responsible and effective way possible.